-Pre-Shipment Testing Requirements: Prime Ministerial Decree 2292 (November 13, 2016), establishes an inspection system for wheat, corn, and soybeans.
-Importers of these agricultural commodities are required to notify the GOEIC of the quantities they wish to import.
-The General Organization for Export and Import Control will specify the international inspecting company that is to inspect the shipments at the shipping and arrival ports.
-Today the Central Administration for Plant Quarantine's role is limited; previously a six-member interagency committee inspected shipments at origin.
+Previously, and since November 2016, GOIEC established an inspection system for wheat, corn, and soybeans.
+Importers of these agricultural commodities were required to notify GOEIC of the quantities they wish to import who then specified the international inspecting company to inspect the shipments at ports of loading and arrival.
+This policy is only applicable to soybeans imported for crushing, corn for feed, and private sector wheat imports.

 Plant Quarantine Phytosanitary Requirements: Ministry of Agriculture and Land Reclamation Decree 562 (September 2019) establishes the role and responsibilities of the National Plant Protection Organization (NPPO) in accordance with international agreements.
 The regulation requires that exports to Egypt adhere to plant quarantine phytosanitary requirements specified in the import permit.
 All plant and plant products shipped to Egypt must be accompanied by a phytosanitary certificate.
-Egypt requires that all phytosanitary certificates reference the import permit corresponding to the shipment (see GAIN-EGYPT (EG2019-0018) - EGYPT - New Plant Quarantine Requirements, Ministerial Decree 562 (2019) (for accessing this report see note page 23).
+Egypt requires that all phytosanitary certificates reference the import permit corresponding to the shipment (see GAIN-EGYPT (EG2019-0018) - EGYPT - New Plant Quarantine Requirements, Ministerial Decree 562 (2019) (for accessing this report see note on page 23).

-Facility Registration: Decree 43 (2016), requires that exporters of specific retail products register with the GOEIC prior to shipment.
+Facility Registration: Decree 43 (2016) requires that exporters of specific retail products register with the GOEIC prior to shipment.
 This measure only applies to a specific list of products packaged for the retail market.
-Most U.S. food exporters can meet the registration requirements; however, exporters are encouraged to work closely with their Egyptian importers in order to successfully register.
+Most U.S. food exporters can meet the registration requirements; however, exporters are encouraged to work closely with their Egyptian importers to successfully register.